omarabdelghany2/TaskDjango/README.md

 python manage.py test LibraryApp
 All tests should pass successfully.
 2. Test with Postman
-# API Documentation for Roya Backend
+# API Documentation for Roya Backend supported by POSTMAN